jason0800/marka/README.md

-# Scalario
+# Marka

-Scalario is a browser-based PDF measurement + markup tool.
+Marka is a browser-based PDF measurement + markup tool.
 It runs fully client-side with no backend dependencies.

 ## Features
 - **PDF Viewer**: Smooth zoom/pan, multi-page rendering.